The Annual Benefits Open Enrollment period will take place from November 10, 2025 through November 24, 2025.

-Access the 2023 Open Enrollment webinar, which includes information on the Aetna health plans and the Employee Assistance Program (EAP).
+Access the 2026 Open Enrollment webinar, which includes information about the benefits available in 2026.

-If you would like to make changes to your medical, vision, dental and voluntary life insurance coverage, or to enroll in a health care and/or dependent child care Flexible Spending Account (FSA) as of January 1, 2023, your opportunity to make these updates is during the annual Open Enrollment Period.
-Reminder: You must re-enroll in the FSA plan(s) in order to participate during the January 1, 2023–December 31, 2023 plan year.
+If you would like to make changes to your medical, vision, dental and voluntary life insurance coverage, or to enroll in a health care and/or dependent child care Flexible Spending Account (FSA) as of January 1, 2026, your opportunity to make these updates is during the annual Open Enrollment Period.
+Reminder: You must re-enroll in the FSA plan(s) in order to participate during the January 1, 2026–December 31, 2026 plan year.

-If you do not have changes to make and do not wish to participate in the Flexible Spending Accounts, it is not necessary to complete the Open Enrollment form–your benefits will continue as they are (under Aetna).
-However, please review the “Updates for January 1, 2023–December 31, 2023” section below (including the General Reminders), as there are changes that will take effect on January 1, 2023.
+If you do not have changes to make and do not wish to participate in the Flexible Spending Accounts, it is not necessary to complete Open Enrollment–your benefits will continue as they are (under Aetna).
+However, please review the “Updates for January 1, 2026–December 31, 2026” section below (including the General Reminders), as there are changes that will take effect on January 1, 2026.

 *With the exception of voluntary life insurance changes for those currently on short-term disability, Family and Medical Leave, New York Paid Family Leave, Workers Compensation disability, or unpaid personal leave.
 Such changes will become effective on the first of the month following the employee’s return to work.